NEET 2017 Application form, Exam Dates and Syllabus

 Jammu and Kashmir

 NEET 2017 Admit Card

-NEET 2017 Admit Card will be issued only for those applicants who complete the application process before the last date.
+NEET 2017 Admit Card will be issued only to those applicants who complete the application process before the last date.
 The candidates can download and print the NEET 2017 Admit Card in the first week of April 2017.
-The candidates are advised to print multiple copies of the NEET 2017 Admit Card to avoid any discrepancy later.
+The candidates are advised to print multiple copies of the NEET 2017 Admit Card to avoid any inconvenience later.